 2. With the napa cabbage laying on its side, quarter the cabbage long ways.
 You can also just cut the stem area of the cabbage and rip the rest of the cabbage open with your hand.
 Repeat with remaining napa cabbage.

-3. Trim away excess part of the cabbage core.
-Then, rinse and wash each quarter of the napa cabbage with water to remove dirt or grim.
+3. Trim away excess part of the cabbage core but not too much so that the leaves can stay intact.
+Then, rinse between each leaf to remove dirt or grim.
 Make sure to pay extra attention to the outer few leaves.
 Drain the cabbages as best as you can.

 Salt the napa cabbage:

-4. In a clean, sanitized area, salt each quarter of napa cabbage by sprinkling salt between each and every layer of leaves, from the root to the tip of each leaves.
+4. In a clean, sanitized area (like a large bowl in a clean sink), salt each quarter of napa cabbage by sprinkling salt between each and every layer and from the root to the tip of each leaf.
 Make sure to salt more generously around the stems.
 Repeat with all cabbages.

 Make the kimchi marinade:

-8. In a blender, add the apple, onion, garlic cloves, ginger, and fish sauce.
+8. In a blender, add the apple or pear, onion, garlic cloves, ginger, and saeujeot or fish sauce.
 Blend everything together until the mixture is well blended.
 Add half of the gochugaru to the mix and blend until well combined and as smooth as possible.
+Scrap down the sides as needed.

 9. Transfer the mixture to the bowl with the cooled rice flour paste, along with the rest of the gochugaru, Korean radish, carrot, and Asian chives.
 Mix until evenly combined.
 Set aside until needed